How to support liver enzyme balance naturally

 High liver enzymes can sometimes be chronic if they exceed 1.5 times the normal limit.

-The result of blood tests is never enough to diagnose a specific disease.
+The result of blood tests is never enough to diagnose.

 Only the physician can make a diagnosis following a clinical examination or other prescribed tests.